 Lamination in print is a finishing process used in the industry where a thin layer of plastic is applied through pressure and heat to paper or card stock.
 If you have a brochure, business card or book anywhere in your vicinity, then we’re almost certain you’ll find an example of lamination in print right there.

-It is generally used to protect the paper from wear and tear, but it can also give your final printed product a truly special finish, helping you establish a professional and refined brand identity.
+Laminating protects and is generally used to protect the paper from wear and tear, but it can also give your final printed product a truly special finish, helping you establish a professional and refined brand identity.

 Lamination in print is not to be confused with the thick plastic casing of pouch laminators you probably used in school.
 Whilst they can be known as lamination pockets this called encapsulation.
 Lamination in printing is more advanced and delivers a smooth, polished finish to your printed product.